 - 1 cup water

-a) To make Sorrel Drink: Bring all ingredients and 4 cups water to a boil in saucepan.
+a) To make Sorrel Drink: Bring all ingredients and 4 cups water to a boil in a saucepan.
 Reduce heat to medium-low, and simmer 10 minutes.
 Cool, strain, and chill.

 b) To make Simple Syrup: Bring sugar and water to a boil in small saucepan.
 Stir to dissolve sugar, and simmer 1 minute.
 Cool.

 c) Pour Sorrel Drink over ice.
-Serve with pitcher of Simple Syrup for guests to sweeten drinks to taste.
+Serve with a pitcher of Simple Syrup for guests to sweeten drinks to taste.

 Sparkling Hibiscus Champagne Cocktail